Medical Complaints Procedure

 In our continued efforts to improve health care services in Dubai, the Medical Complaints Procedure allows us to handle your medical complaints openly, promptly and properly.

-A medical complaint can also be filed by a family member or someone acting on behalf of the patient (provided they have a power of attorney).
-If the patient is a minor, their legal guardian can file the complaint.
+A medical complaint can be filed by a patient affected by the actions of a healthcare providers or the service received within a health facility.
+A family member from first degree only can also file a medical complaint or someone acting on behalf of the patient (provided they have a power of attorney).
+If the patient is a minor(less than 21 years old), legally represented can file the complaint.

 Any person who received treatment in Dubai can file a complaint, whether they are residents of the UAE or tourists visiting the UAE.